micahjonas/simple_dqn_2048/README.md

 ## v7
 v5 double nn again

+## v8
+use v5 or v4 and set gamma 1 (not 0.99)

+## Future experiments
+bigger cnn (more filters?)
+less random to start with
+gamma = 1
+lower negativ reward for move that does nothing

 # Simple DQN

 Deep Q-learning agent for replicating DeepMind's results in paper ["Human-level control through deep reinforcement learning"](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
 It is designed to be simple, fast and easy to extend.
 In particular: